-Front row: Frederick Filer, William Jones, Arthur Amos, Percy Perryman - does the buttonhole indicate a wedding or the Festival of Britain?
+Front row: Frederick Filer, William Jones, Arthur Amos, Percy Perryman - the buttonhole indicates a wedding (15.3.1952).

 Fig 4.31.
 The packhorse bridge at Cleeve in the spring of 1970, looking south towards Wick Rocks.
 The ruins of Cleeve Cottages lie to the left, now burled.
 From there downstream to Wick Bridge was then still a superb blackberrying route.